 How do you handle conflict at work?

-Your answer helps the interviewer predict how you may behave in certain scenarios.
+Your answer helps the interviewer predict how you may be dealing with conflict at work.
 How might you react if a supervisor rejects every one of your proposals?
-Will you use the criticism to improve or will you take it personally?
-Explain a situation, include context, how you found a solution, and the results.
-Remember to be positive and solution-oriented.
+Will you use the criticism to improve, or will you take it personally?
+Explain a situation of conflict at work with examples, include context, how you found a solution, and the results.
+Remember to be positive and solution oriented.

 Where do you see yourself in 5 years?

+This is one of the most common interview questions.
 While “I see myself as the CEO of a major accounting firm making X amount driving a Ferrari” may sound impressive, the interviewer is more interested in gaging your long-term career goals.
 Are you looking for more responsibility?
 Do you see yourself managing a team?
-The employer wants to know you’re there to contribute new ideas and build a career.
+The employer wants to know you’re there to contribute new ideas, build a career and improve job performance.

+Interviewers are always eager to know why do you want this job.
 Make sure to research the company before your interview.
 Employers like to see that you’ve taken the time to understand business objectives and how your skillset can make an impact.
+Prepare yourself with why should we hire you answer.

 Are you ready to make a lasting impression during your next interview?
 Search available jobs now and contact us to connect with an accounting and finance career that fits the bill.